-We are aware these are major issues, that are deeply concerning and very important and effect many people.
-What we we have to try and remind ourselves that unfortunately if we postponed publishing topics for such reasons we wouldn’t have a blog.
+We are aware these are major issues, that are deeply concerning and very important and affect many people.
+We have to try and remind ourselves that unfortunately if we postponed publishing topics for such reasons we wouldn’t have a blog.
 So many things occur on a daily basis, things that we might not always be aware about.
-However, the purpose of our blog is to create awarness of our situation to try and help and make a difference for the things we are experiencing, therefore if we postponed publishing topcis for these reasons, we would in effect be defeating the purpose of our aim.
-Where possible, even if not directly related, we share stories that we feel we can help with spreading further awareness.
+However, the purpose of our blog is to create awareness of our situation to try and help and make a difference in the things we are experiencing, therefore if we postponed publishing topics for these reasons, we would in effect be defeating the purpose of our aim.
+Where possible, even if not directly related, we share stories that we feel can help with spreading further awareness.

-I would say our main challenge is ourselves, because we so often have self doubt due to our experiences, that doubt leads into this blog.
+I would say our main challenge is ourselves because we so often have self-doubt due to our experiences, that doubt leads into this blog.
 What we are forever thankful for are the signs we get that tell us, you are making a difference, it is worthwhile, there is a purpose.
-Again, this nomination is testament to that fact.
+Again, this nomination is a testament to that fact.